-We evaluate Mask-GCG by applying it to GCG and two improved variants, I-GCG \cite{IGCG} and AmpleGCG \cite{AmpleGCG}, demonstrating its broad applicability and effectiveness.
-Experimental results reveal a clear hierarchy of token importance in adversarial suffixes: most tokens contribute significantly to attack success, while a minority exhibit obvious redundancy.
-In typical cases, punctuation marks and function words typically receive lower mask values, while semantically rich tokens obtain higher weights.
-Analysis shows that the proportion of high-impact tokens exceeds $83\%$ in most cases, further supporting our initial hypothesis regarding suffix redundancy.
-Pruning experiments demonstrate that removing these low-impact tokens does not affect loss values and also reduces suffix length while maintaining ASR.
-For a suffix length of 30, the experiments show an average Suffix Compression Ratio (SCR) of $7.5\%$ across three models, with the maximum compression rate observed at $40\%$.
-Moreover, by eliminating redundant tokens and reducing the gradient computation space, Mask-GCG achieves significant computational efficiency gains, reducing the average attack time by 16.8\% compared to the original GCG algorithm.
-These findings reveal important insights about token redundancy in LLM prompts and practical guidance for efficiency improvements, offering new perspectives for developing efficient and interpretable LLMs from the perspective of jailbreak attacks.
+We evaluate Mask-GCG on GCG, I-GCG \cite{IGCG}, and AmpleGCG \cite{AmpleGCG}, demonstrating broad applicability.
+Results reveal a token importance hierarchy: most tokens contribute significantly to attack success while a minority exhibit redundancy.
+Punctuation marks and function words receive lower mask values, while semantically rich tokens obtain higher weights.
+High-impact tokens exceed 83\% in most cases, supporting our redundancy hypothesis.
+Pruning low-impact tokens maintains loss values and ASR while reducing suffix length.
+For 30-token suffixes, we achieve 7.5\% average Suffix Compression Ratio across three models, with maximum compression of 40\%.
+By eliminating redundant tokens, Mask-GCG reduces average attack time by 16.8\% and improves suffix stealthiness with a 24\% reduction in perplexity, providing insights for efficient LLM development from the jailbreak attack perspective.

-\section{Related work}
+\section{RELATED WORK}